Secure CheckoutPersonal information is secured with SSL technology.

 - Book ISBN:

 Editor-in-Chief of the previous edition of Comprehensive Natural Products in 2010 (with Professor Lew Mander, now retired), Hung-Wen (Ben) is a Professor of Medicinal Chemistry, College of Pharmacy, and Professor of Chemistry, College of Natural Sciences, University of Texas as well as the George H. Hitchings Regents Chair in Drug Design.
 His research lies at the crossroads of chemistry and biology and he is currently working on Enzyme Mechanism and Inhibitor Design, Metabolic Pathway Engineering, and Protein Function Regulation.
 Fellow of the American Association for the Advancement of Science, American Academy of Microbiology, Japan Society for the Promotion of Science, American Chemical Society and former Chair of the American Chemical Society Biological Division.
 Advisory Board member of the Institute of Chemistry Academia Sinica, Institute of Biological Chemistry Academia Sinica, Genomic Research Center, Academia Sinica, and the Alberta Glycomic Centre and member of the Advisory Committee of the National Health Research Institutes, Institute of Biotechnology & Pharmaceutical Research in Taiwan.
 He’s on the Editorial Board of Chemical Record (Chemical Society of Japan) and Perspectives in Medicinal Chemistry, the Editorial Advisory Board of Letters in Organic Chemistry, Bioorganic Chemistry, Biochemistry, Journal of Chinese Chemical Society and Synthetic and Systems Biotechnology and an Associate Editor for Organic Letters (ACS).
-He has an h-index of 42.

 Professor of Medicinal Chemistry, College of Pharmacy, and Professor of Chemistry, College of Natural Sciences, University of Texas and George H. Hitchings Regents Chair in Drug Design